TabPFN Extensions for Interpretable Geotechnical Modelling: Introduction

 Geotechnical site characterisation is inherently challenged by the scarcity and heterogeneity of borehole measurement data.
 Reliable prediction of soil mechanical properties---undrained shear strength ($s_\mathrm{u}$, from unconfined compression test), undrained secant modulus ($E_{\mathrm{u}}$), preconsolidation stress (${\sigma'}_\mathrm{p}$), compression index ($C_\mathrm{c}$), and coefficient of consolidation ($C_\mathrm{v}$)---is essential for foundation design, liquefaction assessment, and ground improvement planning, yet field data often consist of only tens to hundreds of samples.
 In engineering applications, the objective extends beyond predictive accuracy: model predictions---particularly for safety-critical decisions such as foundation design---must be supported by interpretable justification consistent with established physical understanding, and prediction uncertainty must be quantified to enable reliability-based assessments.
 Consequently, purely black-box approaches that offer high accuracy without interpretability remain difficult to adopt in geotechnical practice.

 In geotechnical engineering, parameter inference has traditionally relied on empirical correlations and regression models derived from laboratory and field observations.
 More recently, probabilistic and Bayesian approaches have been proposed to quantify uncertainty in geotechnical parameters and to leverage data from multiple sites.
-For example, hierarchical Bayesian models have been developed for constructing quasi-site-specific multivariate probability distributions~\citep{Ching2021, Wu2022}, and similarity-based site retrieval methods have been proposed using Bayesian measures~\citep{Sharma2022, Sharma2023}.
+For example, hierarchical Bayesian models have been developed for constructing quasi-site-specific multivariate probability distributions~\citep{Ching2021, Wu2022}, with related developments including quasi-site-specific probabilistic modelling of sparse, incomplete, and three-dimensional spatially varying soil data~\citep{Ching2022QSS}, and sparse-measurement reconstruction of three-dimensional subsurface properties~\citep{Huang2025Tucker}, and similarity-based site retrieval methods have been proposed using Bayesian measures~\citep{Sharma2022, Sharma2023}.
 Data-driven approaches---including dictionary learning for transformation models~\citep{Cai2025}, clustering-based regionalisation~\citep{Cai2024}, and high-order dependence modelling~\citep{Saito2025MIDM}---have further expanded the methodological toolkit for site characterisation. \citet{Phoon2022} provided a comprehensive review of the challenges inherent in data-driven site characterisation, and \citet{Phoon2025FR} framed the problem of quantifying site uniqueness as a ``facial recognition'' challenge for geotechnical data.
 Despite these advances, the integration of predictive accuracy, interpretability, and uncertainty quantification within a single, easy-to-deploy framework remains an open challenge.